-In June 2020, we began publishing your stories each week to continue important conversations about race/ethnicity, identity and how both affect our lived experiences.
-(We'll continue doing so until summer 2021.)
+From June 2020 to July 2021, we published your stories each week to continue important conversations about race/ethnicity, identity and how both affect our lived experiences.

 Latin America is no stranger to racism and colorism — just turn on a telenovela and see for yourself.
 And it’s alive and well in our own communities here in the U.S.